-It’s versatile, high in protein and is suitable for those with soy allerigies, as well as those on vegan and keto diets.
+It’s versatile, high in protein, and suitable for those with soy allergies, as well as those on vegan and keto diets.

-This is an excellent product for those that want a nutritious meat substitute that’s soy-free and should definitely fall into consideration as a main ingredient.
+This is an excellent product for those who want a nutritious meat substitute that’s soy-free and should definitely fall into consideration as a main ingredient.

 Types Of Pumfu Products